mecid/mecid.github.io/_posts/2026-04-06-building-list-replacement-in-swiftui.md

 }
 ```

-Next most important primitive for UI is the DividedCard.
-As you can see, it uses Group(subviews:) which is a part of SwiftUI Container View API.
-This initializer of the Group allows us to decompose the view passed with ViewBuilder closure.
+Next most important primitive for UI is the *DividedCard*.
+As you can see, it uses **Group(subviews:)** which is a part of SwiftUI Container View API.
+This initializer of the *Group* allows us to decompose the view passed with *ViewBuilder* closure.

-In the DividedCard, we decompose the passed view and add the divider after each child view.
+In the *DividedCard*, we decompose the passed view and add the divider after each child view.
 In the end, we wrap the whole view with a background with rounded corners to make it feel like a card.

 ```swift
 public struct SectionedSurface<Content: View>: View {